russell-n/theape/ape/plugins/base_plugin.rst

    check_extra_values activity diagram

 The ``check_extra_values`` method uses the ``configobj.get_extra_values`` function to get the parts of the configuration that weren't defined in the ``configspec``.
 It logs the items it finds and then returns True if unrecognized items were in fact found in the configuration.
-The BaseConfiguration doesn't use this itself because I assume that some plugins won't care if there are extra items (like the Dummy).
+The SubConfiguration doesn't use this itself because I assume that some plugins won't care if there are extra items (like the Dummy).
 It takes a single parameter (``warn_users``) that, if True (the default) will log the items found at the `warning` level, otherwise it logs them at the `debug` level.

 .. '